sicajc/LAB-612-Recommended-PS/README.md

 4. IC Lab Mid and Final Projects

 #  SOC and advanced processor or you can start writing your Thesis
-> Test your design on FPGA
+> Test your design on ZYNQ-FPGA for IP reuse

 1. AXI Stream and AMBA arhictecture